stride3d/stride-docs/en/manual/get-started/key-concepts.md

 ## Project structure

+A Stride project is separated into multiple project packages, which contain their own code, assets and resources.

+For example, a new project is separated into:
+* **MyGame** - contains content for the game.
-A Stride project is a standard [C# solution](https://learn.microsoft.com/en-us/visualstudio/ide/solutions-and-projects-in-visual-studio?view=vs-2022).
-Assets and resources can be separated into multiple C# projects, for example: **MyGame** contains game assets and **MyGame.Windows** contains assets specific to the windows version of the game (like the window icon).
+* **MyGame.NameOfPlatform** (such as MyGame.Windows) - content specific to the version of the game for a specific platform (like the window icon).

 For more information, read [project structure](../files-and-folders/project-structure.md).